IWA PROCEDURAL MANUAL

 D) Driver Progression: The Sport Open Point Champion must move up to a Semi-Pro class at the end of the season.
 Points will be calculated based on the finishing position of each race entered throughout the season.
 The driver may not petition the board against this move.
 The Sport Open driver finishing in 2nd place, and the World Champion must also move up to a Semi-Pro class, although, they may petition board against move.
 All board petitions must be made timely, preferably one week prior to the start of the following season.

-E) A Sport Oval racer cannot compete in a Semi-Pro or Pro class.
+E) A Sport Oval racer cannot compete in a Semi-Pro or Pro oval class.

 F) At the Board’s discretion, a racer can be forced to advance classes at the annual meeting.